 Q7.
 How long does it take to receive LIHEAP assistance?

-A. Once an application is complete, the local agency will notify the client of approval or denial within 30 days.
-All client and vendor payments are made by the local agency within 45 days after approval of the client's application.
-Emergency Services applications are approved within 48 hours after the application is complete.
+A. Once an application is complete and the applicant is connected, the local agency will notify the client of approval or denial within 30 days.
+All customer and vendor payments are made by the local agency within 45 days after approval of the customer's application.
+Reconnection Assistance applications are approved within 48 hours after the application is complete.
 If the disconnection has caused a life-threatening situation, the application approval and vendor notification must occur within 18 hours of a completed application.

 Q8.
 I live in Public Housing.
 Can I get LIHEAP assistance?